 The City must be proactive in responding to new and future transportation-related challenges.
 Innovations in transportation technology and delivery present both challenges and opportunities.
 These include automated vehicles, micro-mobility, and ride-sharing programs, also known as Transportation Network Companies (TNC) For example, the City must prepare for automated vehicles (AVs) and must proactively plan for automated technology - not passively accept how automated vehicles are marketed.
-Some additional points of note:
+Some additional points of note: At a SomerVision community meeting, one person specifically asked, "If you're in wheelchair, imagine trying to board a bus.
+Are other passengers going to try and help you?
+It is imperative that we address challenges associated with all transportation access for all people."

-- Automated delivery vehicles may be the first deployed. - While the focus of automated technology generally revolves around personal vehicles, there are

-Automated vehicles are a single mode; their integration should be approached as part of a comprehensive network of walking, bicycling, transit, motor vehicles, and other transportation.
+- Automated delivery vehicles may be the first deployed. - While the focus of automated technology generally revolves around personal vehicles, there are opportunities for transit as well. - Automated vehicles are a single mode; their integration should be approached as part of a comprehensive network of walking, bicycling, transit, motor vehicles, and other transportation.